dleonard0/red-json/README.md

     size_t json_as_unsafe_str(const char *json, void *buf, size_t bufsz);
 ```

-This function stores a "safe-ish" string in *buf*.
+This function stores a "safe-ish" string in *buf* without rejecting any input.
-This is the same as "safe" but with a further exception:
+"Safe-ish" is the same as "safe" but with a further exception:
 malformed and difficult input bytes are mapped into codepoints in
-{ U+DC00 … U+DCFF }.
+{ U+DC00 … U+DCFF },
-This is another deviation from RFC 3629,
+use of which are prohibited by RFC 3629.
-but it may be reasonably safe enough for you to store and use.
+Theses may be safe enough to use for storage and recall, because
-The mapping also has the useful property that the
+the mapping also has the useful property that the
-original JSON input string will be recovered *exactly*
+original JSON input string can be recovered *exactly*
 by calling `json_string_from_unsafe_str()`.
+However, you are courting danger.

 If you are interested in byte-wise preservation of JSON input values,
-consider using `json_span()` and `memcpy()`, which will work even
+consider using `json_span()` and `memcpy()`.
-when the JSON value is not a string.
+These will work even when the JSON value is not a string.

 #### Sizing the output string buffer

 Providing an output buffer is the caller's responsibility.
 If the buffer provided is too small,
-then the stored string will be truncated (at a UTF-8 boundary)
+then the stored string will be truncated at the UTF-8 boundary
+nearest the end of the buffer,
 and the ideal buffer size will returned.

+To dynamically allocate the buffer,
-A caller can pass zero as a buffer size,
+the caller can specify a buffer size of 0,
 allocate a buffer using the returned value,
 and then re-call the function with the new buffer.

-This has been implemented already using `malloc()` as an allocator:
+This has been implemented already,
+using `malloc()`,
+by these convenience functions:

 ```c
     char * json_as_strdup(const char *json);